Get Approved for up to $35,000 in 3 minutes

 The Canadian Equivalent to Money Market Accounts

 What exactly are Money Market Accounts?
 Well, they’re interest-earning accounts that are offered at financial institutions that earn a higher rate than a traditional savings account.
 Sometimes, the rates are higher than high-interest savings accounts, and sometimes, they’re not.
-Depending on the type of money market account that you get, you can use a debit card or write cheques from that account.
-However, these types of accounts aren’t meant for long-term use, but they are great for short-term saving.

 While we don’t have money market accounts, we do have some alternatives.
 The accounts that are most similar to money market accounts are high-interest savings accounts and GICs.
 That said, these accounts do differ a bit.
+When you look to invest in them, though, you can do so with your current government deposit insurer or other government deposit insurers.

 High-Interest Savings Accounts